itsubaki/gpt-go/README.md

 $ go run .
 ```

+It takes about <> to train on MacBook Air M3.
 You can train on your own dataset by pointing `data.dataset` variable to your text corpus.
-Trained params will be saved to `model-*` file.

-To run in chat-only mode after training:
+To run in chat-only mode once the training is done:
 ```shell
 $ go run . -chat
 ```